top of page

 Why NPS should matter.

 In the Property Industry the average NPS score is -11 (yes minus 11) so an NPS of over 50 is exceptional rather than just good.
 Here at Vaboo over 50% of Clients have an NPS of over 50.
 Why?
-Because Agents that use Vaboo understand that customer experinece matters, and is the key to long term growth and sustainability.
+Because Agents that use Vaboo understand that customer experience matters, and is the key to long term growth and sustainability.

 There are a number of ways in which measuring NPS can also be beneficial for your company.